awillinger-tgm/roast/README.rst

 Otherwise, the server might not understand what the client sends.

-**ReST client**
+**ReST web application**

-The ReST client is hosted as a static asset on the ReST server and located in its resources/public directory.
+The ReST web application is hosted as a static asset on the ReST server and located in its resources/public directory.

 To use it, browse to the URL where the ReST server is running on, but leave out